-- 3. follow-up inquiries to determine if any new incidents or any instances of retaliation have occurred. - 4. involving parents and students in efforts to identify problems and improve the school climate, - 5. increasing staff monitoring of areas where bullying has occurred, and - 6. reaffirming the District's policy against bullying.
+- 1. A training program for the individuals involved in the complaint; - 2.
+A comprehensive education program for the school community; - 3.
+Follow-up inquiries to determine whether any new incidents or any instances of retaliation have occurred: - 4.
+Involving parents and students in efforts to identify problems and improve the school climate: - 5.
+Increasing staff monitoring of areas where bullying has occurred; and - 6.
+Reaffirming the District's policy against bullying.

+Transfers

+The principal or designee shall refer to policy FDB for transfer provisions.

+Improper Conduct

-TRANSFERS The Principal or designee shall refer to Policy FDB for transfer provisions.
-If the investigation reveals improper conduct that did not rise to the level of prohibited conduct or bullying, the District may take action in IMPROPER CONDUCT accordance with the Student Code of Conduct or any other appropriate corrective action.
-To the greatest extent possible, the District shall respect the privacy of the CONFIDENTIALITY person submitting the report, targeted student, persons against whom a report is filed, aggressor, and witnesses.
+If the investigation reveals improper conduct that did not rise to the level of prohibited conduct or bullying, the District may take action in accordance with the Student Code of Conduct or any other appropriate corrective action.

+Confidentiality

+To the greatest extent possible, the District shall respect the privacy of the person submitting the report, targeted student, persons against whom a report is filed, aggressor, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation.

+Appeal

+A student or parent who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL).

+Records Retention Access to Policy and Procedures
-A student or parent who is dissatisfied with the outcome of the investigation may appeal through FNG (LOCAL).
-APPEAL RECORDS RETENTION Retention of records shall be in accordance with CPC (LOCAL).
-ACCESS TO POLICY AND This policy and the accompanying administrative regulations shall be PROCEDURES available on the District's website.
-Information related to the policy and administrative regulations shall be provided annually in the

-Student/Parent and Employee Handbooks.
+Retention of records shall be in accordance with CPC(LOCAL).

+This policy and the accompanying administrative regulations shall be available on the district's website.
+Information related to the policy and administrative regulations shall be provided annually in the Student/Parent and Employee Handbooks.
-BOARD POLICY (FFH)